leviv/veganclimbers/README.md

-# SvelteKit static blog starter
+# Vegan climbers

-This starter contains everything you need to get up and running with [SvelteKit](https://kit.svelte.dev/) as a static site generator for your Markdown (and Svelte)-powered blog.
+A hub for vegan climbing community, discussion, and information.

-[Check out the demo here](https://sveltekit-static-starter.netlify.app/), or view the
+This website was made using the SvelteKit static blog starter [Check out the demo here](https://sveltekit-static-starter.netlify.app/), or view the
 [GitHub repo here](https://github.com/josh-collinsworth/sveltekit-blog-starter).